Loading...

 rpm -Kv vim.rpm

--K verifies the package, and -v makes the verification output more explicit.
-This is useful when you need to demonstrate both signature validity and digest integrity.
+-K verifies signatures and digests and -v provides more explicit output.
+Use this when you need evidence for both signature validity and payload integrity.

 # Expected pattern: